drm88/TEFL-Course/Remote Learning US/Unit_3_Assignment.md

 This lesson will be conducted over Zoom, or similar software.

-Target Language (TL): Useful phrases related to getting around in a city:
+Target Language: Useful phrases related to getting around in a city:

 * "How do I get to...?"
 * "Is it far?"